vector17002/vector17002/README.md

 <br />
 <!-- about me -->
 <p align="center">
-  Hi, I'm Ansh Kumain, Web Developer/Coder 💻,  Learner 👨‍💻 &  gamer 🦸‍♂️ from India 🇮🇳.
+  Hi, I'm Ansh Kumain, MERN stack developer (NEXT) 💻,  Learner 👨‍💻 &  gamer 🦸‍♂️ from India 🇮🇳.
   <br />
   <br />
   🎓 Currently a final year Btech student with expertise in IT.